-4. Am I clear on my target market, or has this changed?
+4. Am I clear on my target market or has it changed?

-Do you have essential questions you ask when you conduct reviews of plans for various aspect of your business?
-What are they?
-OR, did you try out my suggestions?
+Do you have essential questions you ask yourself when you conduct business reviews?
+Did you try out my suggestions?
 What were the results?
-I'd love to hear from you on this.
-Just leave a comment or ask a question below.
+I'd love to hear from you!

 To your illumination,